J4C0B3Y/CommandAPI/README.md

 ## Usage

-Coming soon, for now message me on discord and help.
+Coming soon, for now message me on discord for help.

 ### Want more?